waffiqaziz/waffiqaziz/README.md

 ### Hi! 👋 I'm Waffiq.

-I am a student majoring in **Informatics**.
 Still learning all about programming, more specifically on android development.
 Love tidy and structured code.

 #### More about me
 - [LinkedIn](https://www.linkedin.com/in/waffiq-aziz/).